verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Rancher v2.7.6

 #### Fixes:
-- Fixed issue in Keycloak post installation.
+- Fixed a Keycloak post-installation issue.
-- Fixed issue with Cluster API URL overrides not working correctly.
+- Fixed an issue with Cluster API URL overrides not working correctly.
 - Fixed issue that caused the unecessary restart of OAM application pods.

 ## v1.6.7